iamsayemsarkar/QAIEDGE-MetaboLocus/README.md

 ---

-## 🙏 Acknowledgements
+### 🙏 Acknowledgements

-I extend my deepest gratitude to my mentor, Dr. Abdullah Mohammad Shohael, for his transformative guidance and for championing this ambitious research.
-His leadership at our laboratory, the Cell Genetics and Plant Biotechnology Laboratory (CGPBL), created an environment where venturing beyond traditional boundaries was not just possible, but encouraged.
+I extend my deepest gratitude to my mentor, **Dr. Abdullah Mohammad Shohael**, for his **transformative guidance** and for championing this ambitious research.
+His leadership at **our laboratory**, the **Cell Genetics and Plant Biotechnology Laboratory (CGPBL)**, created an environment where venturing **beyond traditional boundaries** was not just possible, but actively encouraged.

-This work was conducted at my intellectual home, the CGPBL, and I am profoundly grateful for the stimulating and collaborative culture that was essential to this project's success.
+This work was conducted at my **intellectual home**, the CGPBL, and I am profoundly grateful for the stimulating and collaborative culture that was **essential to this project's success**.
 My thanks also extend to the Department of Biotechnology and Genetic Engineering at Jahangirnagar University for providing the foundational academic training that made this research possible.

-I am proud to be part of the pioneering work we do at the CGPBL.
-To explore more of our research, please visit us at https://cgpbl.ac.bd/.
+I am proud to be part of the **pioneering work** we do at the CGPBL.
+To explore more of our research, please visit us at [https://cgpbl.ac.bd/](https://cgpbl.ac.bd/).

+---